Christopher Jones, MD

 Shoulder arthritis is a condition where the cartilage deteriorates and becomes rough as the cartilage begins to break up and wear down.
 The joint subsequently loses its smooth gliding and becomes painful with motion.

 Articular cartilage is the material that covers the ends of the bones where they contact to become a joint.
-Articular cartilage is a very durable material that provides a smooth and impact resistant surface and allows the bones to glide over one another during joint range of motion.
+Articular cartilage is a very durable material that provides a smooth and impact-resistant surface and allows the bones to glide over one another during the joint range of motion.

 Types of arthritis that lead to joint deterioration:

 This is the most common type of arthritis and usually results from age-related degeneration of the cartilage.
 People affected with osteoarthritis are most commonly over 50 years of age.
 As we age, the structure of the cartilage changes, and it loses its ability to withstand the stress of joint forces.
 This type of arthritis is progressive and usually worsens over time.
 As arthritis progresses, bone spurs develop and the joint becomes painful with a range of motion, lifting, and it can even progress to severe pain at rest.
 Night pain is also very common in arthritis of the shoulder.